 Better understanding = higher investment in completion.

 An additional option here is to provide each employee with a tailored development plan, demonstrating to the employee that the company is invested in them too.
-This is something that can play an enormous part in an employee feeling valued by their employer, leading to a higher employee retention rate.
+This is something that can play an enormous part in an employee feel valued by their employer, leading to a higher employee retention rate.

 To reach optimum levels of effectiveness, management should arrange to meet employees on a quarterly basis - at the very least.

-With the continual shift of organisational goals, meeting often allows for changes to be fed down to the employees more frequently, whilst also giving both parties the opportunity to check progress and solve problems which may have arisen.
+With the continual shift of organisational goals, meeting often allows for changes to be fed down to the employees more frequently, whilst also giving both parties the opportunity to check progress and solve problems that may have arisen.
 Additionally, with SMART goals requiring tasks to be divided into small, manageable steps, frequent meetings allow for management to oversee the separate steps in closer detail.

 Reviewing happens at the end of the year to see if goals were met.
 This is where praises can be sung, and/or concerns raised on performance issues - hopefully, it's the former!